Brad Pitt BFFs Amal And George Clooney Reportedly Reject Angelina: How She Became Divorce ‘Villain’

 Angelina Jolie and Brad Pitt have watched their divorce play out in the public spotlight, and the media hasn’t even spared their six children (Maddox, Pax, Zahara, Vivienne, Knox, and Shiloh Jolie-Pitt) from scrutiny.
 As rumors emerged from the ongoing drama, Angelina and Brad separately provided fodder for the hungry gossip mill with interviews.
-But as E News pointed out, Jolie seems to have been cast as the “villain” in their divorce drama, with Pitt in the role of hero.
+But as E!
+News pointed out, Jolie seems to have been cast as the “villain” in their divorce drama, with Pitt in the role of hero.

 Angelina Jolie Cast As Villain In Divorce Drama?

 Brad and Angelina once were known as the golden couple, dubbed Brangelina and photographed smiling at each other.
-But ever since the divorce bombshell, Pitt and Jolie have been portrayed in dramatically different ways, and E News pointed out that the winner is clear.
+But ever since the divorce bombshell, Pitt and Jolie have been portrayed in dramatically different ways, and E!
+News pointed out that the winner is clear.

 “It’s clear, a year on, that Brad is winning the inevitable popularity war between the former Jolie-Pitts.”